anu1905/Hygge/README.md

 ![alt text](./img/hygge_LED.png)
 ![alt text](./img/hygge_coincide.png)

 Slowly let go of the LED candle while holding the lampshade in place and start cross-stitching into the holes.
 I usually use the [knot-less loop method](https://www.youtube.com/watch?v=i0Nhw4mQJ5M&ab_channel=FatQuarterShopFlossTube) for beginning the cross-stitch.
 Then follow the usual half-stitch in one direction and back down the other direction that completes the cross-stitch, as shown below.
+Hide left over thread between the stitches and cut.

 ![alt text](./img/hyyge_cross-stitch1.png)

 ![alt text](./img/hygge_cross-stitch2.png)

 Now for the 3D printed clip.
 You can use this link to the .stl file.
 Once printed, glue-gun the clip to the backside of the LED candle, as shown below.
-Be careful to align it in such a way that you are still able to replace the coin-cell battery.
+Be careful to align it in such a way that you are able to replace the coin-cell battery.

 ![alt text](./img/hyyge_clip.jpg)